 Here’s a good old no-frills English countryside pub at its best, dripping with fragrant wisteria and sitting pretty above the River Windrush.
 You can get casual and grab a pint, as former PM David Cameron (he’s a regular) did with then-French president François Hollande, or enjoy some traditional but well-appointed pub fare.

 Once an inn for stonemasons who worked on the nearby St. James Church, the Eight Bells has been around since the 14th c. and was rebuilt during the 17th c., maintaining its original stone and timber.
 Picnic tables line up in a terraced garden that overlooks the Alms Houses and St. James Church, while inside, exposed beams, stone walls and a wood-burning fire keep things cozy.

 THE NEW GUARD

 There’s a new breed of watering holes that combine the essence of the English pub concerning quality beers, simple cuisine and an intimate atmosphere with a heightened focus on food and modern-day culinary trends.
-Known as gastropubs, these taverns of the 21st century are on the rise in the Cotswolds, particularly with young Londoners turning to the countryside for city breaks and long-weekend getaways.
+Known as gastropubs, these taverns of the 21st c. are on the rise in the Cotswolds, particularly with young Londoners turning to the countryside for city breaks and long weekend getaways.
 Head to any of these spots for innovative takes on conventional pub grub and rustic-chic interiors.

 The Wild Rabbit makes up part of the Daylesford estate, which is one of the most sustainable organic farms in the United Kingdom.
 The pub takes care to ensure their impact on their surroundings is minimal.
 Even most of the building was crafted from recycled and reclaimed materials, resulting in a trendy farmhouse feel that can’t be beaten.
 The food is just as pretty as the decor, featuring fresh garden salads and charcoal-cooked meat dishes always paired with colourful vegetables hand-picked from the farm.